 Who would have thought fungi could be medicinal?
 God must have known we’d need mushrooms for their therapeutic properties.
 Mushrooms are used in alternative cancer protocols to stimulate the immune system, nourish the body, and detoxify the cells and tissues.
-The magic of mushrooms is pretty astounding when you start learning about their benefits, especially for cancer.
+The healing properties of medicinal mushrooms for cancer are pretty astounding when you start learning about their benefits.

 Mushrooms grow from the mycelium, or vegetative part, of a fungi.
 They regenerate growth, decompose cancer, have anti-viral, anti-bacterial, and anti-tumor properties, and increase the effectiveness of chemotherapy.
 This is significant because it’s vital for any alternative cancer protocol to augment the effectiveness, of chemotherapy.

 Mushrooms prevent cancer through the mechanism of apoptosis, or programmed cell death, and inhibit metastasis by blocking cell replication.
 Medicinal mushrooms can be taken by anyone who wants to enhance immunity, strengthen the body, and prevent disease.
 These magical fungi are also being used environmentally to stimulate plant growth, and in water filtration systems to decrease bacterial contamination.